 The educational specialist teaching credential prepares candidates to teach students with disabilities that include specific learning disabilities, mild to moderate mental retardation, attention deficit and attention deficit hyperactivity disorders, and serious emotional disturbance, for grades K-12.

 Teacher Credentialing Schedule

 Students attend classes on Monday and Thursday evenings from 4pm – 10pm, and participate in novice teaching for 2 quarters, or 20 weeks (10 each quarter).
 Placements are made by the University and are sensitive to the geographic considerations of the student.

-Candidates are placed in schools each of the 4 quarters beginning with 10 days of observation, two mornings a week for the second quarter, and full-time novice teaching for quarters 3 and 4.
+Candidates are placed in schools each of the 4 quarters, beginning with 10 hours of observation in the first quarter, followed by two mornings a week for the second quarter and full-time novice teaching for quarters 3 and 4.
 For those who are already school aides or teachers, your school might be a possible site for the novice teaching experience.
-Check with the department for approval.
+Check with the Department for approval.

 The Department is committed to exemplary practices and believes in an interdisciplinary approach.
 When you peruse our course offerings you will find the arts, music, physical education, social studies, language arts and reading, mathematics, science, conflict resolution, classroom management, child development, health, language development and the history of education.
 Students leave well- prepared to teach the entire curriculum.
 This course of study has been approved by the Commission on Teacher Credentialing.